Care at home

 - laundry or essential hygiene cleaning

 Practical support is provided as part of a combined care package with personal care, to meet essential daily living needs.

 Care at Home is available from early morning to late evening, every day of the year.
 In exceptional circumstances, or where people experience a crisis, we can arrange for Home Carers to respond during the night.

 We have a workforce of over 700 trained Home Carers.
 We can also arrange for other care agencies to provide care at home for us.

 Home Carers work in partnership with relatives, friends and other agencies to help you keep your independence as much as possible by helping you in your own home.

 We will assess what your care needs are and how we can help you at home.
 You may be asked to contribute towards the cost of the services you receive.
 Many people will pay nothing, or will only contribute towards part of the cost.
 Once the services are in place they are regularly reviewed.

-If you think you, a relative or friend needs help to manage at home, our guide to care at home (pdf 383kb) gives more information.
+Contact us if you think you, a relative or friend needs help to manage at home.

-No, but free personal care in one element of care at home services.
-Free personal care is available to people aged 65 and over.
-We will do an assessment with you to identify your needs and whether you require personal care.
-If you are aged 65 or over, you will receive help with personal care free of charge.
+Free personal care is one element of care at home services.
+It is available to people aged 65 and over.
+We will do an assessment with you to identify your needs and if you require personal care.

 - need help with personal care and practical support to live independently